SecureSECO/TrustSECO-Spider/README.md

 It can currently get the following data-points from GitHub:

 - Repository information:
 	- Number of contributors
 	- Number of users
 	- Number of downloads
 		- Per release
 		- In total
-  - Number of commits per year:
+	- Number of commits in the last year
-    - In the past year from the current date
 	- Repository language
 	- GitStar ranking
 - Issues information:
 	- Number of open issues
 	- Number of issues without a response
 	- Number of issues of a specific release
 	- Ratio of open to closed issues
 	- Average issue resolution time
 - Owner information:
 	- Number of stargazers

 ## Libraries.io